 Appointing an independent professional trustee is a very effective way of boosting the overall level of technical knowledge of the trustee board, and bringing best practice to bear on the board's governance of the scheme.

-The role of the trustee of a defined benefit (such as a final salary) pension scheme differs in some ways from those of a defined contribution (aka money purchase) scheme in that there are more opportunities for the interests of the sponsoring employer and the trustees to clash.
+The role of the trustee of a defined benefit (such as a final salary) pension scheme differs significantly from those of a defined contribution (aka money purchase) scheme due to the incidence of risk.
 The trustee issues that affect these types of schemes are examined separately in our Defined Benefits and Defined Contribution Trusteeship pages.